raghavrat/grezzer/README.md

-# grezzer
+# Grezzer
-A moderation discord bot made in nextcord
+Simple moderation discord bot made using the nextcord library
+Many basic functions such as kick, ban, timeout, purge